Józef Kossakowski (bishop): Supporting the Russian Empire

-As a vocal supporter and zealous follower of orders from Russian Empire and Empress Catherine the Great he was one of the opponents of the Constitution of May 3.
-Together with his brother Szymon he commanded the forces of pro-Russian Targowica Confederation in the Grand Duchy of Lithuania, for a time becoming a de facto ruler of the Duchy (with the aid of the Russian Army).
+As a vocal supporter and zealous follower of orders from Russian Empire and Empress Catherine the Great he was one of the opponents of the Constitution of 3 May.
+Together with his brother Szymon he commanded the forces of pro-Russian Targowica Confederation in the Grand Duchy of Lithuania, for a time becoming a de facto ruler of the Grand Duchy (with the aid of the Russian Army).
 In the aftermath of the Polish–Russian War of 1792, at the Grodno Sejm that legalized the Second Partition of Poland, he argued that "If not Russia, if not Prussia, hence what?
 Would you like to be suspended in vacuum?"

 Imprisonment and execution

 In the aftermath of the Warsaw Uprising in April 1794, part of the Kościuszko Uprising, Kossakowski was imprisoned by the revolutionaries.
 A few days before the start of the uprising, Kossakowski suggested that the Russian troops should surround the churches and arrest all known dissidents.
 Soon afterwards, Jan Kiliński, one of the leaders of the uprising, presented documents found in the archives of the Russian embassy about Kossakowski's being on the Russian payroll.
 Most of the citizens of Warsaw, whose support was crucial to the uprising, demanded that Kossakowski and others found to be acting on Russia's behalf against the Commonwealth should be executed.
 Their stance influenced the revolutionary Criminal Court, and Kossakowski, together with Józef Ankwicz (leader of the Permanent Council) and hetmen Piotr Ożarowski and Józef Zabiełło were convicted of treason and sentenced to hanging on 9 May.

 He was succeeded as a bishop of Livonia by his relative, Jan Nepomucen Kossakowski.